Navatha24/PageObject.js/README.md

 PageObject would help you if for such cases you used to render client-side templates and then revive their rendered results.

 Please refer to demos and source code to understand how things work.
-More documentation and demos will follow later.
+More documentation and examples will follow.

 Noteworthy is that currently PageObject utilizes jQuery heavily but isn't a jQuery plugin.
 That's why it is referred to as `$.PageObject`.
-Although I'm feeling totally comfortable with jQuery, I suppose PageObject might become aware of other popular frameworks as well.
+Although I'm feeling totally comfortable with jQuery, I guess PageObject might become aware of other popular frameworks as well.
+So you are welcome to contribute.